blairfix/Hierarchy-Model/source_code/README.txt

 blairfix@gmail.com

 Code for the hierarchy model is written in C++.
-Functions are contained in header files (.h) and models are contained in cpp files.
+Core model functions are contained in "/core" directory.
+Utility functions (for analysis) are contained in "/utils" director.